omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

-That's an improvement of ~6000%-7000% from the initial algorithm, but it's still slower than simply generate random bytes.
+That's an improvement of ~6000%-7000% from the initial algorithm, but it's still slower than simply generating random bytes.
 Can we further approach the performances of numpy.random.bytes, while still control the entropy?

 Yes we can.
 The key is switching from perturbation to generation.
 Instead of